brookshelley/brookshelley.github.com/movies.md

     I'd heard good things, and this was pretty fun to watch.
 The lesbian storyline was surprisingly compelling, and very well-done.
 I'm mad that Adidas didn't reissue BJK's signature shoe when this movie came out though.
     It's a good shoe.
-Steve Carrell seemed like many of his other charcters in this, but whatever...
+Steve Carrell seemed like many of his other characters in this, but whatever...
 Billy Riggs was an ass, and they do a good job of showing that.